Benefits of work at the University of Waikato

 - The University of Waikato provides a smoke-free study and work environment.

 - Employees are able to get a discounted membership at UniRec (gym) located on the Hamilton Campus.
-Tauranga staff have access to discounted gym membership at BOP Windermere campus gym, and Bodyzone in Durham Street.
+Tauranga staff have access to a discounted gym membership at BOP Windermere campus gym.

 - Discounted medical, income protection and life insurance schemes are available to University staff.

 - Free counselling is available for employees and their families through an off campus confidential Employee Assistance Programme (EAP).

 - General staff who are engaged in computer work for at least half of their time, may be entitled to a free eye test and up to a $400 gross reimbursement for spectacles/lenses at two-yearly intervals, subject to certain criteria being met (a Reimbursement Form may be found in iWaikato).